TheSignPainter98/emblem/README.md

 The value of a variable can be retrieved with the `.get-var` function.
 After the above, `.get-var{x}` will now return `asdf`.

-If it is no longer required, a variable can be undefined by calling `.undef-var`.
-Any subsequent uses of the variable will return the empty string until it is redefined.

 #### Functions